-We post-processed the estimated coordinate time series as per Penna et al. (2015): the resulting 5-min sampled solutions were clipped to the respective 24-h window and merged together.
-Outliers were filtered from the raw 4-yr timeseries using two consecutive outlier-detection strategies: rejecting epochs with extreme receiver clock bias values (> 3×10^3 m) or where

-- 140 the XYZ σ was over 0.1 m; and then rejecting epochs with residuals to a linear trend larger than three standard deviations per coordinate component.
-The XYZ timeseries were converted to a local east-north-up coordinate frame, detrended and resampled to 30-min sampling rate via a simple 7-point window average (7 samples -> 1 sample).
-30-min averaging reduces high frequency noise (unrelated to OTL) as well as the computational burden of further harmonic analysis. - Finally, OTL displacements modelled in GipsyX were added back using HARDISP (Petit and Luzum, 2010).
+We post-processed the estimated coordinate time series as per Penna et al. (2015): the resulting 5 min sampled solutions were clipped to the respective 24 h window and merged together.
+Outliers were filtered from the raw 4-year time series using two consecutive outlier-detection strategies: rejecting epochs with extreme receiver clock bias values (> $3 \times 10^3$ m) or where the XYZ $\sigma$ was over 0.1 m and then rejecting epochs with residuals to a linear trend larger than 3 standard deviations per coordinate component.
+The XYZ time series were converted to a local east-north-up coordinate frame, detrended and resampled to 30 min sampling rate via a simple seven-point window average (seven samples - > one sample).
+The 30 min averaging reduces high-frequency noise (unrelated to OTL) as well as the computational burden of further harmonic analysis.

+Finally, OTL displacements modelled in GipsyX were added back using HARDISP (Petit and Luzum, 2010).
 HARDISP uses spline interpolation of the tidal admittance of 11 major constituents to infer values of 342 tidal constituents and generate a time series of tidal displacements.
 This approach almost eliminates the effect of companion constituents (Foreman and Henry, 1989) as they are modelled during the processing stage; small errors in the modelled major OTL constituents will propagate into negligible errors in modelled companion tides.
 Thus, the analysed harmonic displacement parameters represent true displacement plus an indiscernible companion constituent error that is far below the measurement error.
-We tested the - 150 effect of the 'remove-restore' OTL procedure we adopted by solutions without modelling OTL in GipsyX.
-The resulting differences in M_2 amplitudes were smaller than 0.1 mm, and this was reduced further when coordinate process noise was increased.
-This confirms that the results are independent of the prior FES2004_GBe OTL values.
-The findings in our paper are provided in the context of GipsyX software and solutions derived using other software may produce different results especially if the underlying model choices differ. - The harmonic analysis of the reconstructed OTL signal was performed using the Eterna software v.3.30 (Wenzel, 1996), resulting in amplitudes and local tidal potential phase lags negative which are suitable for solid Earth tide studies.
-OTL phaselag, however, is defined with respect to the Greenwich meridian and phase lags are positive.
+We tested the effect of the "remove-restore" OTL procedure we adopted by solutions without modelling OTL in GipsyX.
+The resulting differences in $M_2$ amplitudes were smaller than 0.1 mm, and this was reduced further when coordinate process noise was increased.
+This confirms that the results are independent of the prior FES2004 GBe OTL values.
+The findings in our paper are provided in the context of GipsyX software, and solutions derived using other software may produce different results especially if the underlying model choices differ.

+The harmonic analysis of the reconstructed OTL signal was performed using ETERNA software v.3.30 (Wenzel, 1996), resulting in amplitudes and local tidal potential phase lags negative which are suitable for solid Earth tide studies.
+OTL phase lag, however, is defined with respect to the Greenwich meridian and phase lags are positive.
 Transforming to Greenwich-relative lags was done according to Boy et al. (2003) and Bos (2000).
 We then computed the vector difference between the reconstructed observed OTL and that predicted by the model, following the notation of Yuan et al. (2013):

-$$160 \quad Z{res} = Z{obs} - Z{th} \tag{1}$$
+$$Z{\rm res} = Z{\rm obs} - Z{\rm th}.$$ (1)

 In Eq.
-1 we assume body tide errors to be negligible, thus Z{obs} is simply an observed OTL and Z{th} is a theoretical OTL while Z{res} , the residual OTL, is their vector difference.
-Z{res} presented in this publication is, if not otherwise specified, relative to the theoretical OTL values computed using the FES2014b ocean tide atlas, a successor of FES2012 used in Bos et al. (2015), and a Green's function based on the STW105 Earth model additionally corrected for dissipation at the M_2 frequency which

-165 we call STW105d (referred to as FES2014b_STW105d).
-We utilize box-and-whisker plots to visualise the distribution of the estimates with the box and whiskers defined as the inter-quartile range (IQR) and an additional $\pm 1.5 \times$ IQR, respectively, with the median as a horizontal line.
+(1), we assume body tide errors to be negligible; thus, $Z{obs}$ is simply an observed OTL and $Z{th}$ is a theoretical

+OTL, while $Z{\text{res}}$ , the residual OTL, is their vector difference. $Z{\text{res}}$ presented in this publication is, if not otherwise specified, relative to the theoretical OTL values computed using the FES2014b ocean tide atlas, a successor of FES2012 used in Bos et al. (2015), and a Green function based on the STW105 Earth model additionally corrected for dissipation at the $M_2$ frequency which we call STW105d (referred to as FES2014b\STW105d).
+We utilize box-and-whisker plots to visualize the distribution of the estimates with the box and whiskers defined as the interquartile range (IQR) and an additional $\pm 1.5 \times \text{IQR}$ , respectively, with the median as a horizontal line.